Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Properties of the Hilbert transform, --noise, and a log--correlated Gaussian process

 for all $u\neq v$.
-This proves that the log-correlated field Gaussian field $G$ with zero mean and covariance function $Q$ can be realized as $G(u) = \Xi(\J_u)$.
-Similarly, we may consider a regularization of the field $G$.
-For any $\phi \in\mathcal{D}_0$, we let
+Hence, in a \textit{formal} sense, the log-correlated Gaussian field $G$ with zero mean and covariance function $Q$ can be realized as $G(u) = \Xi(\J_u)$.
+This is only formal because the function $\J_u$ does not belong to the domain of the noise $\Xi$.
+However we may rigorously define regularizations of the field $G$ using this procedure.
+For any $\phi \in\mathcal{D}_0$ as in \eqref{D}, and $\epsilon>0$, we let